feature-creeps/observability-workshop/stack/compose/levels.md

 * Monitoring: uptime, technical & business monitoring in prometheus / grafana
 * labeled logs in loki / grafana
 * Tracing: none
-* *Challenge: How many services are used to persist a resized image?*
+* *Challenge: When you resize and persist an image, which service during that request took the longest?*

 ## [Level 7](./docker-compose-level-7.yml)
 * Logs: structured events and logs, aggregated & centralized in EFK